nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-08-25-dealing-with-invalid-subversion-ssl-certificates-and-migrations/index.md

 ---
 title: "Subversion to TFS 2010: Dealing with invalid Subversion SSL certificates and migrations"
+description: "Learn how to tackle invalid Subversion SSL certificates during your migration to TFS 2010.
+Overcome common errors and streamline your version control process!"
 date: 2011-08-25
 creator: Martin Hinshelwood
 id: "3736"